Why Weight Loss shouldn’t be your #1 Goal

 Over and over again we read that diets just don’t work.
 The data is a bit scattered here, but this article from the Scientific American published in 2020 estimated that 80-95% of people who lose a significant amount of body fat do not maintain that loss at 1 year.
 In a 2019 article in the American Journal of Clinical Nutrition, researchers found that dieting actually predicts future weight gain.

 I know this first hand as I worked in an Endocrinology clinic for almost 10 years helping people do extremely restrictive very low-calorie diets, formula diets, and even preparation for weight loss surgery.
-Working in this clinic, felt extremely rewarding at times, but the results never lasted.
+Working in this clinic, felt extremely rewarding at times, but the results almost never lasted.
 People I loved and cared for kept coming back and it wasn’t because they loved to be there.
 It was because they had regained the weight.

 Why dieting doesn’t work